 DNB's vision: Creating value through the art of serving the customer

-DNB will create value for customers, owners, employees and
+DNB will create value for customers, owners, employees and society in general.

 DNB's values: Helpful, professional and show initiative